/

 Example: A logistics company using Salesforce for sales, NetSuite for finance, and Postgres for operations found that delays in syncing customer data led to missed deliveries and billing errors.

-Industry Trend: In 2023-2024, more companies moved to cloud-based, best-of-breed apps, but integration complexity increased.
+Industry Trend: In 2023-2024, more companies moved to cloud-based, best-of-breed apps, but as highlighted in a Gartner report on cloud integration trends, this shift also increased integration complexity.
 The need for real-time, reliable data sync is now a top priority for IT and business leaders[1].

 7 Integration Tools for Seamless Workflows